- Contact information

 - What are the participation criteria for Tier 2?

-Participation in Tier 2 requires an even stronger environmental compliance record than is required in Tier 1.
-Tier 2 participants also must implement an EMS prior to Tier 2 entry.
+- A strong environmental compliance record, with no recent civil or criminal judgments or DNR citations.
+Participation in Tier 2 requires a stronger environmental compliance record than Tier 1.
 (See the application instructions for more information.)

 - What are the benefits to participants of Tier 2 over Tier 1?
 Is the public aware of the differences?